kongchen/ginger/README.md

 ## Tutorials

 #### I. Swagger your document
-The precondition for using ginger is that you have followed [Swagger's Tutorials](https://github.com/wordnik/swagger-core/wiki/java-jax-rs) and made your service works happily with Swagger -- At least pass the [Test](https://github.com/wordnik/swagger-core/wiki/java-jax-rs#testing) in the tutorial.
+The precondition for using Ginger is that you have followed [Swagger's Tutorials](https://github.com/wordnik/swagger-core/wiki/java-jax-rs) and made your service works happily with Swagger -- At least pass the [Test](https://github.com/wordnik/swagger-core/wiki/java-jax-rs#testing) in the tutorial.

 Thus, start your service and you can hit the swagger resource declaration url:
 ```